 Our adventure in Dorset began with our pilot scheme in Autumn 2013, set up by Zoe Cushway, supported by funding from Dorset HealthCare University NHS Foundation Trust.
 After great success the project was offered financial backing from the Big Lottery Fund, enabling the delivery of three years of fully funded courses reaching 240 young people across Dorset, as well as establishing and running a subsidised surf club for past participants of the program.

 Since our pilot the Dorset project has gone from strength to strength.
-In 2016 Curt Marlow became our coordinator, and we have been working with over 100 new and existing participants each year through our six-week courses and surf clubs.
+In 2016 Curt Marlow became our coordinator, rising to the challenge of working with over 100 new and existing participants each year through our six-week courses and surf clubs.